 You won't need to use artificial fertilisers to help them thrive – as with all organic growing it is a matter of getting the soil well prepared.
 Choose plants that are suited to your soil type and locality, and you can enjoy their visual beauty and colour all year round.

-As always, the best place to start is by downloading the Organic Gardening Guidelines.
-These are a code of practice, designed with a helpful traffic light system, to help you on your organic growing journey - whether you are a complete beginner, want to convert to organic, or be reminded of good organic practice.
+As always, the best place to start is by downloading the Principles of Organic Gardening.
+These explain the thinking behind organic growing.
+Designed with a helpful traffic light system, they help you on your organic growing journey - whether you are a complete beginner, want to convert to organic, or be reminded of good organic practice.